bo3b/3Dmigoto/StyleGuide.md

   ```shader_ins ins = {0};```
 This works, but is doing two different types of initialization at once.
 The first element of the struct is cleared specifically to zero, then the rest of the elements get a default zero initialization.
 In practice identical for plain old data, but it's not considered good form.
 The only reason to use 0 there is to be explicit, and so let's go to the industry standard of:
   ```shader_ins ins = {};```

+Will change to never use _using namespace_ even in cpp files, in favor of specific uses like _using std::vector;_  This is the current best practice recommendation for clarity.
+Anything in _std::_ should be named in a _using std::..._ clause to avoid inline noise of obvious, standard, data types.